Sort a String in Java

 Custom sorting using Arrays.sort() method

-Custom sorting allows us to modify the Arrays.sort() method's sorting criteria since we know that sorting is done based on ASCII values of characters therefore we can define a custom logic to compare two characters and decide which one should come first.
+Custom sorting allows us to modify the Arrays.sort() method's sorting criteria.
+Since we know that sorting is done based on ASCII values of characters, we can define custom logic to compare two characters and decide which one should come first.

 The demonstration for the same is shown below, where we will be sorting the string "scaler" in reverse order.

-• Convert the input string into a Character array by creating a Character array of length equal to the size of the string.
-Populate this array with the characters of the string using a for loop.
+- Convert the input string into a Character array by creating a Character array of length equal to the string's size.
+Use a for loop to populate this array with the string's characters.

-• Pass one more parameter to the Arrays.sort() method that is the Comparator and override the default comparison criteria based on ASCII values.
+- Pass one more parameter to the Arrays.sort() method, which is the Comparator, and override the default comparison criteria based on ASCII values.

 Output: